EPavitra/ktern-wbs-helper/README.md

 # ktern-wbs-helper

-Repo contains npm module acting as helper functions for Date, Status and Weightage calculation for Ktern workbook and analytics
+Repo contains npm module acting as helper functions for Date, Status and Weightage calculation for Ktern workbook and analytics.